moniac/CSS-Grid-practice/README.md

 ## Why should I learn `CSS Grid`?
 What about the older 😩 browsers?

 I used to be of the opinion that there is little reason to learn something that won't be widely implemented yet.
-After watching a presentation by Morten Rand-Hendriksen, my opinion has changed on the matter.
+After [watching a presentation by Morten Rand-Hendriksen] (https://www.youtube.com/watch?v=txZq7Laz7_4), my opinion has changed on the matter.

 There is no need for us to wait, we should push CSS Grid forward.
 A nice solution for the older browsers that _don't_ support `CSS Grid` is to simply serve them the mobile version of the website.